What is slope? Definition and real-life examples.

 In real life, we see slope in any direction.
-However, in math, slope is defined from left to right.
+However, in math, slope is defined as you move from left to right.

 I repeat we always measure slope going from left to right.
 This is very important!

-There are three types of slope you can encounter.
-A slope can be positive, negative, or equal to zero.
-When the slope is equal to zero, we say that there is no slope
+There are four types of slope you can encounter.
+A slope can be

 A positive slope: